 Tzatziki Sauce

-Tzatziki Sauce is a must-have condiment or dip made with yogurt, shredded cucumber, olive oil, garlic, lemon juice, and red wine vinegar.
+Tzatziki Sauce is a refreshing dip made with yogurt, cucumber, olive oil, garlic, lemon juice, and a splash of red wine vinegar.
+Perfect for dipping or as a versatile condiment!

 Ingredients